Francisrega/demos/vectorsearch/vector.md

 ## About Oracle AI Vector Search

-Oracle AI Vector Search is a breakthrough capability in Oracle Database 23ai that enables searching data by semantic meaning rather than just keywords.
+Oracle AI Vector Search is a breakthrough capability in Oracle AI Database that enables searching data by semantic meaning rather than just keywords.
 This technology bridges the gap between traditional structured data and the growing volume of unstructured business data - documents, images, support tickets, and more - allowing you to search them all by their conceptual content.
+Using ONNX-based embeddings, you can combine semantic similarity with business filters directly in SQL, keeping operations simple.

-This interactive demonstration uses a real-world support incident system to show how vector embeddings transform database search from simple pattern matching to intelligent semantic understanding.
+The interactive demo requires no setup or prerequisites.
+Simply click through the workflow to:

 [](youtube:REPLACE_WITH_VIDEO_ID)